Lex-DRL/Unity-Shader-FrameBlending/ReadMe.md

 ShaderGraph supported, sub-graph included.

-Package is marked as compatible with Unity `2022.3.8f1` and URP `14.0.8`, but it probably works with **MUCH** lower versions.
+Package is marked as compatible with Unity `2022.3.8f1` / URP `14.0.8` and up, but it probably works with **MUCH** lower versions.
 Though, it's not tested (try by yourself, but you'll need to edit versions in `package.json`).

 ## INSTALLATION